KenParsons/QwikFlare/src/typed-routing/README.md

-This is the folder that would be placed in the dev's project.
+This is the folder that would be placed in the dev's project src.
 The encoding-decoding is where they can customize how they want to parse/serialize.

 the .d.ts files are the continually auto-generated type files.

-`helpers.ts` is there right now out of convenience and familiarity for me, but I believe we could keep those in the qwik city lib itself, which would be preferred
+`helpers.ts` is there right now out of convenience and familiarity for me, but I believe we could keep those in the qwik city lib itself, which would be preferred (see comment in that file for further)

 Also wanted to point out something real quick using an example of createParamsValidator